miklevin/MikeLev.in/_posts/2024-12-25-ai-stress-test.md

 ---

+## Component Reusability Discussion

-Me: Okay, so knowing now what you know, do you think LinkFlow is actually drop-in ready?
+**Me**: Okay, so knowing now what you know, do you think LinkFlow is actually drop-in ready?
 I threw the whole web framework at you at once, had you absorb it and on a subsequent prompt asked you to rewrite something.
 But knowing what I know of your kind, I think I would be best of re-feeding you the pertinents now